Last Updated on August 17, 2023

 By Jordan Coates

 The cuisine is wonderful all over Italy, but the dishes also change and hold unique flavors by region.
-For me, Tuscan cuisine sounded especially delectable so I pursued the traditional tastes of the Florentine table, which includes several staple foods like bread and beans and also has its specialties like Chianti wine, hearty soups, and polenta.
+For me, Tuscan cuisine sounded especially delectable so I pursued the traditional tastes of the Florentine table.
+That includes several staple foods like bread and beans and also has its specialties like Chianti wine, hearty soups, and polenta.

 When it opened, they quickly ushered those of us with reservations in.
 Large tables adorned the interior and slabs of meat hung from the ceiling.
 Just behind the counter, one server used a slicer to fill plates with prosciutto.